Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 The recommendation is to distance the applications from one another as much as possible, and avoid the same area for at least 3 applications.
 Hence, the objective function must keep some "memory".
 With that in mind, the objective function that we will minimize consists in the sum of the distances of the three previous steps, weighted by a decreasing exponential function, calculated for all points.

-To visualize the behavior of the algorithm, we will plot the result in a circle with 30 points, in which the first rotation was randomly generated.
+To visualize the behavior of the algorithm, we will plot the result in a circle with 30 points.
+The first rotation was randomly generated.

 <img src="https://user-images.githubusercontent.com/78453361/114650184-2abee080-9cb8-11eb-8c93-b0d5b65e863f.png" width="500">

 ## Complete rotation:
-Here is a possible solution based on *rebif* points definition used in a suggestion published in Brazil, as discussed above:
+Here is a possible solution based on *rebif* points definition used in a suggestion published in Brazil, as previously discussed:

 1, 30, 14,  5, 20, 24, 16,  6, 19, 21, 28, 11,  3,  2, 27, 29,  4,  7, 23, 26,  8, 15, 18, 22, 12, 10, 17, 25, 13,  9

-## Comparing with manual solution:
+## Comparing with a manual solution:

-The motivation for this program was build a better rotation for my wife.
+The motivation for this program was to build a better rotation for my wife.

-My first attempt consisted in manually set a rotationa, which yielded this value for the objective function defined above:
+My first attempt consisted in manually setting a rotation, which yielded this value for the objective function defined above:
 Manual result: 0.01500911342024823 (1/distance)

 Using the algorithm: